laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-support-and-ubuntu-chiseled.md

 webapp       1.0.0     e2d2de6a8878   4 seconds ago   216MB
  ```

-You can control many of the properties of the image that is created like the image name and tags through MSBuild properties.
+You can control many of the properties of the image created, like the image name and tags, through MSBuild properties.
 See, [Configure container image](https://learn.microsoft.com/en-us/dotnet/core/docker/publish-as-container#configure-container-image).

 ```xml
     <PropertyGroup>